 A central question after writing the future scenarios is how these would affect the critical performance indicators of an organization.

 Trade-off between theory and practice

 A key starting point in my work is that theory has no value for organizations without a practical angle.
 Clients can have different definitions of key terms.
 For example, two organizations may mean something completely different when they speak of ‘political risk’.
 On the other hand, practical pieces of advice that are based on blurry definitions have little value as well.

 That’s why I always seek to achieve the right balance between theoretical and practical angles.
 Accordingly, I also help my client with reflecting on which aspects of international trends cannot be fully understood.
 After all, not knowing is also a valuable form of knowledge.

 Would you like to know more about my services?

-I would like to help your organization with making one or more of the aforementioned steps.
-I can do this in the form of training session, workshop, talk, professional coaching and consultancy.
+Would you like to find out how I can help your organization with training session, workshop, talk, professional coaching or consultancy.
 Read more about my services.